owenbrooks/owenbrooks.github.io/src/content/blog/macho.md

 ---

-First we need that machine code.
+First, we need that machine code.
 We're going to make the smallest program that will have some sort of side effect to tell us whether it ran.
 Let's make a program that does nothing but return an exit code.
 Here it is in ARM64 assembly:
 ```asm
 .global _main